decant09/learn-the-lingo-quiz/README.md

 ![](/docs/colour_palette/color_name_palette.png)
 - Dark Mode Palette
 Compiling the dark mode palette involved only swapping some of the main colours of the light mode palette around.
-An additional dark gray colour, #272D3C, was chosen by using the light mode font colour, #0F0916, to generate a matching gradient palette using [ColorSpace](https://mycolor.space/?hex=%230F0916&sub=1).
+An additional dark grey colour, #272D3C, was chosen by using the light mode font colour, #0F0916, to generate a matching gradient palette using [ColorSpace](https://mycolor.space/?hex=%230F0916&sub=1).
 ![](/docs/colour_palette/colorspace.png)
 - Correct/Incorrect Answer Palette